eras/mxrxtx/README.md

 - Offers consisting of only zero-byte files probably won't work..
 - Mac build, if enabled on CI, would crash during the unit tests
 - Protocol is not final at all
+- Does not use [MSC1767 extensible events](https://github.com/matrix-org/matrix-spec-proposals/pull/1767) yet
 - My todo list for `mxrxtx` has 100+ entries

 # Usage